 Of course, Sharon Den Adel – as usual – keeps the tracks alive and flowing.
 Some of my co-reviewers opined that there are too many clean vocals for the male singers.
 So, some forgot that this is not a hard core metal band.
 Well, guys, half-hearted growls don’t serve no purpose, so better out the door with them.

 Or move in with the metal folks, which this band here is not geared up to do.
 And it would be a pity to be honest.
 The Howling takes you right along this heavy road of things.
 Pretty good that one.
 It feels like riding along some deep dark and haunted countryside followed by demons ready to kill.

-I do not care much for the second track What Have You Done with Neil Caputo.
+I do not care much for the second track What Have You Done with Keith Caputo.
 This is not a quality add-on in my book.
 What the hell were they thinking with this one!
 This thing to use guest singers in the hope that this might improve their quality some will become much more rampant in future releases, like in the 2014 record Hydra.

 But then The Heart of Everything takes off with some gusto, boasting some superb and astonishing tracks.
 Like Frozen, The Heart of Everything – the title song.
 Or then again Our Solemn Hour stealing some of Churchills speeches and the excellent Hand of Sorrow.
 You name it.

 To top it, all of this is very diverse.
 Within Temptation managed to marry their Gothic urges with superbly executed Symphonic Metal.
 And keep the ugly pop at bay, which is good.
 And that is remarkable, knowing that nothing is ever easy in music creation.